radian-software/straight.el/README.md

 Emacs ships an obsolete version of Org, (3) many users want to use the up-to-date version, and (4) Org breaks backwards compatibility frequently.
-To solve it, simply make sure that you invoke `(straight-use-package 'org)` or `(straight-use-package 'org-contrib)` before running any code that could load Org, including installing any package that lists it as a dependency.
+To solve it, simply make sure that you invoke `(straight-use-package 'org)` before running any code that could load Org, including installing any package that lists it as a dependency.

 See [this issue][#236] for discussion about ways of mitigating the bad UX of this situation.